 To make sure her business cards are memorable, Katherine Weis added gold paperclips to the cards.
 So whenever the client is using the paper clip, they’ll remember her brand as well – an online stationery boutique for personalized stationery.

 Not only the business card catches people’s eye of its illustrations, but also the functional tear strip that reveals a coupon code once you found it!
-Designed by NOMAD Design for their Shanghai-based multidisciplinary design studio.
+Designed by Extra Narrative for their Shanghai-based multidisciplinary design studio.

 The pop-up idea is a unique and popular one when it comes to making your business cards stand out from the crowd.
 Designed by Patricia Roxas Chua for a high-quality DIY woodcrafts projects provider, these cards are made into the shape of a pop-up house to express the brand’s DIY and creative aspects.